akio-tomiya/tonjophysicscamp/README.md

 # tonjophysicscamp
-This is a web page for Tonjo Physics group camp
+This is a web page for Tonjo Physics group camp (TWCU workshop on particle physics)

 DATE: 2024/11/9-2024/11/14